-These adorable cupcakes are baked with cinnamon and stuffed with an ooey gooey fresh peach filling.
+These adorable Peach Pie Cupcakes are baked with cinnamon and stuffed with an ooey gooey fresh peach filling.
 The flavor and textures are so delicious, including a silky cream cheese frosting and a ring of crunchy oat crumble on top!
 It’s like a little peach pie in a cupcake, making them the perfect treat for summer.

 - Oil over Butter – Since this cake is flavored with cinnamon, I opted to use oil instead of butter in this recipe.
 The reason being, a cake must have a strong flavor in order to mask the flavor of the oil.
 If I could I’d use oil in every cake because it provides the BEST moist texture, but you also have to work around the flavor.
 That’s why these cupcakes are so good.